-What is EMI Consolidation?
+What is EMI consolidation?

 EMI consolidation means combining multiple ongoing loans into a single loan with one EMI, one interest rate, and one repayment schedule.